 After listening to Olivia’s story, my experience of her was that she is generous and kind and I can see that she’s already making a difference every day.
 What she sees is all that she’s not doing (because, like all of us, her brain has a strong negative bias).

-Remind yourself at the end of every day of the things you have done that were purposeful and if it feels helpful, at the beginning of each new day, think about one small action that will give the day purpose.
+Remind yourself at the end of every day of the things you have done that were purposeful and if it feels helpful, at the beginning of each new day, think about one small action that will give your life purpose.

 5. Get really clear on what matters